Mirror neuron: Origin

 Many implicitly assume that the mirroring function of mirror neurons is due primarily to heritable genetic factors and that the genetic predisposition to develop mirror neurons evolved because they facilitate action understanding.
 In contrast, a number of theoretical accounts argue that mirror neurons could simply emerge due to learned associations, including the Hebbian theory, the associative learning theory, and canalization.
+Another position explains neurophysiological processes in specific cases of interpersonal dynamics in which mirror neurons are observed.
+These cases of interpersonal dynamics correspond to the so-called mother-fetus neurocognitive model, in which local neuronal oscillations are synchronized through interference with the low-frequency electromagnetic field of the mother's heart.